Old Habits of Thinking: 7 Drivers Mindfulness Can Help You Notice

 Mindfulness Evidence for Changing Habits of Thinking

 For habits of thinking, that “sooner” is practical.
 That makes the evidence most relevant to repeated patterns such as worry, rumination, and reactive self-criticism, not to every thought a person has.
 The practical claim is narrower: mindfulness may help some people notice a thinking loop earlier, before the loop becomes the next action.
-You catch the replay of a mistake while walking to the sink.
-You notice the grocery list interrupting a breathing practice.
+You catch the replay of a mistake while standing with a wet umbrella in a hospital waiting room.
+You notice planning thoughts drifting in as the coffee aroma rises nearby.
 Then you return, without making the wandering a problem.

 How to Use a Habits of Thinking Guide Daily